 Moreover, increasing efforts by governmental and third-party payors in the United States and abroad to cap or reduce healthcare costs may cause such organizations to limit both coverage and the level of reimbursement for newly approved products and, as a result, they may not cover or provide adequate payment for our single-agent and combination therapy candidates.
-We expect to experience pricing pressures in connection with the sale of our single-agent and combination therapy candidates.
-We expect to experience pricing influence of health maintenance organizations and additional legislative changes.
+We expect to experience pricing pressures in connection with the sale of our single-agent and combination therapy candidates due to the trend toward managed health care, the increasing influence of health maintenance organizations and additional legislative changes.
 The downward pressure on healthcare costs in general, particularly prescription drugs and biologics and surgical procedures and other treatments, has become intense.
 As a result, increasingly high barriers are being erected to the entry of new products.